 form- for your compiler, perhaps PPL and/or ISL, CLOOG,

 GMP, and more.
-Run gcc -v
+Run gcc -v to understand how

 your particular GCC compiler was